Sleeve Gastrectomy (Gastric Sleeve) is the most commonly performed bariatric surgery.

 WHERE TO BEGIN?

 If your goals are to live better, healthier and longer, you may want to choose weight loss surgery such as a Sleeve Gastrectomy

 Discuss your reasons for having surgery with someone you trust; you will be counting on them to help you during and after weight loss surgery.

 Surgery for obesity has been carried out for decades and numerous advances have been made during this time.
 In the past, surgery for weight loss was associated with high risks of side effects and complications.
 Advanced laparoscopic (keyhole) techniques have allowed this to become a safe and reliable means of achieving and maintaining weight loss.

 Surgical treatment of obesity is a major undertaking.
-It necessitates undergoing major surgery and requires a lifelong commitment to compliance with post- operative medical care.
+It means undergoing major surgery and requires a lifelong commitment to compliance with post- operative medical care.
 It is not a cosmetic procedure for those who are just unhappy with their body image, but rather a medically proven treatment for an established health problem.
 Patients should have seriously attempted to achieve and maintain weight loss before considering surgery.

 Types of surgical procedures

 1. Restrictive procedures that decrease food intake.
 This includes SLEEVE GASTRECTOMY (also known as Gastric Sleeve and Vertical Sleeve Gastrectomy) and gastric banding.